Taxi (1998 film): Box office

 In terms of box office admissions, the Taxi series is one of the most successful French franchises ever.
 The first film was the fourth most successful film in France for the year with 6.4 million admissions and a gross of $39.3 million.
 It had 2.2 million admissions abroad.
 The film also had very good TV ratings with 12 million viewers on TF1.

 Critical response

 Almar Haflidason, reviewing the film for BBC, gave it three stars out of five, describing that there was "fun to be had from this film when it's in motion, but the script is a real blow out."
 In a research article for the journal French Cultural Studies, Ipek A. Celik Rappas from Koç University describes how the Taxi series "reflects the move in Luc Besson’s career from director to producer of big-budget films, and reveals how his relationship with post-industrial spaces changes as his film locations turn into film-related investments."

+Franchise

+Sequel

+A sequel titled Taxi 2, was released in 2000.

 Remake

 An American remake, also titled Taxi, starring Queen Latifah, Jimmy Fallon, and Gisele Bündchen, was released in October 2004, and was panned by critics.

+Television series

 A remake of the original film as a summer series, known as Taxi Brooklyn, aired in August 2014 on NBC.